luci/luci-go/lucicfg/doc/README.md

 * **name**: name of the bucket, e.g. `ci` or `try`.
 Required.
 * **acls**: list of [acl.entry(...)](#acl.entry) objects.
+* **extends**: a reference or a list of references to realms to inherit permission from.
+Note that buckets themselves are realms for this purpose.
+Optional.
+Default (and implicit) is `@root`.
 * **bindings**: a list of [luci.binding(...)](#luci.binding) to add to the bucket's realm.
 Experimental.
 Will eventually replace `acls`.